Finding the Best Places to Retire Since 2006!

 Marathon, Florida

-Situated in the middle of the Florida Keys, Marathon is a balmy, easygoing town atop 13 islands connected via bridges and causeways.
+Situated in the middle of the Florida Keys, Marathon is a balmy, easygoing town atop a string of islands connected via bridges and causeways.
 Fishermen come to catch snapper, sailfish, blackfish tuna and more.Balmy, Sun Drenched Marathon is in the Florida Keys and Known for its Fishing and Easygoing Way of Life

 Non-fishermen come, too, mainly to dive and snorkel in the abundant coral reefs and to soak up sun on Sombrero Beach and a handful of others, some of which are in nearby Bahia Honda State Park and Curry Hammock State Park.
 Sombrero Beach is also an important habitat for nesting turtles.
 The community theater has a busy season, and the Florida Keys Concert Association produces concerts from January through March.
 The Pigeon Key Foundation preserves overseas railway history, and Crane Point Museum has trails, a natural history museum, and a bird center.
-Fesivals include the BrewBQ and a Celtic celebration.
+The annual Celtic celebration brings in large crowds.
 Restaurants, particularly seafood places, are in good supply.

 Housing includes modest, single story concrete brick homes as well as beautiful two and three story homes with balconies.